taavi223/movieexplorer/README.md

 ## Installation

-It is highly recommended that run this project from a virtualenv to avoid incompatibilities and other issues.
+It is highly recommended that install this project and it's dependencies into a newly-created virtualenv to avoid incompatibilities and other issues.
+If you are using a virtualenv, make sure it's been activated before running any of the following commands.

 To install dependencies, run `pip3 install -r requirements.txt` from the root project directory.

 ## Running MovieExplorer